-Pre-employment assessments, like work samples, cognitive ability tests and job knowledge tests, are good predictors of job performance.
-These assessments can be administered quickly and easily through well-designed software.
+Pre-employment assessments – such as work samples, cognitive ability tests, and job knowledge tests – are good predictors of job performance.
+These candidate assessment tools can be administered quickly and easily through well-designed software.

 Here’s a list of 10 of the best recruitment assessment tools that will help you select qualified candidates to interview and hire:

-The Athena Quotient (AQ) evaluates candidates’ judgement, based on the idea that good judgement is what makes people effective at their jobs.
+The Athena Quotient (AQ) evaluates candidates’ judgment, based on the idea that good judgment is what makes people effective at their jobs.
 Once candidates have completed the test, you instantly get a report on results.

 Codility is a tech recruiting platform that supports coding challenges and online technical interviews to help you evaluate Programmers.
 Use Codility to create tests, evaluate candidates’ code and connect with the best candidates.